SimSUM: Simulated Benchmark with Structured and Unstructured Medical Records: Construction and content

-\paragraph{Compact version} Real clinical notes can be challenging, often containing abbreviations, shortcuts and denser sentence structure.
-To make the notes more challenging, we asked the LLM to create such a compact version of each note through an additional prompt, as can be seen in Figure \ref{fig:data_generation}.
-Our dataset contains both the original note and the compact version of the note.
+\pr{Furthermore, we introduce two additional prompts to extend our dataset and make the notes more realistic.} \begin{itemize} \item \pr{Real clinical notes can be challenging, often containing abbreviations, shortcuts and denser sentence structure.
+To make the notes more challenging, we ask the LLM to create a \textbf{compact version} of each note through an additional prompt, as can be seen in the bottom part of Fig. \ref{fig:data_generation}.} \item \pr{We devise an alternative prompting strategy which is used to generate clinical notes in the special case where \textbf{no respiratory symptoms} are present in the patient record.
+This occurs for around one third of our dataset.
+In these cases, we encourage the LLM to imagine an alternative reason for the patient visit, unrelated to the respiratory domain.
+Examples and further details relating to this alternative strategy are included in Appendix \ref{sec:app_prompting_special_cases}.\\} \end{itemize}

-\paragraph{Prompting details} As a large language model, we opted for OpenAI's GPT-4o model, using the version released in May 2024 \citep{GPT4o}.
-We set the temperature to 1.2 to encourage some more variation in the notes, while at the same time keeping them realistic.
-Before providing the case-specific prompt, we set the following system message: ``You are a general practitioner, and need to summarize the patient encounter in a clinical note.
-Your notes are detailed and extensive.''
-We set the \textit{max\_tokens} parameter to 1000.
-All other parameters were kept as their default value.
-Generating all 10.000 notes and their compact version cost around $130$\$.
+\pr{According to the prompts outlined above, we ask the LLM to generate both a clinical note and its compact version for each of the $10{,}000$ patients in the dataset.} \pr{After generating each note, we use the LLM to perform an additional \textbf{consistency check} to ensure the quality of the generated notes.
+More specifically, we prompt the LLM once again, showing it the same information on the patient's symptoms and underlying health conditions as in the original prompt.
+We then ask the LLM to decide whether the generated note is consistent with this information or not.
+This way, the LLM identified 52 out of $10{,}000$ notes as inconsistent with the prompt, which were regenerated and manually checked.}